sophiesunderland/sophiesunderland.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "Welcome!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I'm a PhD student in Political Science at Michigan State University.
-My research interests include political parties and how they organize at the subnational level, both during and outside of electoral periods, with a regional focus on Africa.

-Prior to starting at MSU, I earned both my B.A. and M.A. in Political Science at the University of Florida, with minors in Latin American and African Studies.
+I'm a current PhD student in Political Science at Michigan State University.
+I study political parties and how they behave, both during and outside of electoral periods.
+I also have an interest in political party organizations at the subnational level.
+My regional focus is on Sub-Saharan Africa.
+I have completed fieldwork in Angola, South Africa, Zimbabwe, Zambia, and Bostwana.
+Prior to beginning at MSU, I earned my BA and MA in Political Science at the University of Florida, with minors in Latin American and African Studies.